Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 > See [Adyen documentation](https://docs.adyen.com/online-payments/web-components#handle-redirect-result) for more information how to perform additional front end actions.

+## Step 5: Set up Web Component

+Next, use the Adyen Web Components to render the payment method, and collect the required payment details from the shopper.

+If you haven't created the payment forms already in your frontend, follow the official Adyen [Web Component integration guide](https://docs.adyen.com/online-payments/web-components#set-up).

+## Step 6: Get payment result

+After payment is initialized on front-end, you can get the result from Adyen asynchronously.
+The notification module would receive the result with eventCode `AUTHORISATION` and update it to commercetools payment `interfaceInteraction` custom fields.
+Also, `pspReference` can be obtained from the notification result in notification module, which is set as commercetools payment key.

+For details, please follow [Get payment outcome](https://docs.adyen.com/online-payments/web-components#get-payment-outcome)

-### Adding cart and product informations (lineItems) to the request
+## Adding cart information to the createSessionRequest and makePaymentRequest

-Extension module sends the `lineItems` field in the Adyen request, taking the data from the `lineItems` field in `createSessionRequest`.
+Extension module sends the `lineItems`, `billingAddress`, `countryCode`, `dateOfBirth`, `shopperEmail`, `shopperLocale`, `shopperName`, `accountInfo`, `additionalData → enhancedSchemeData`fields in the Adyen request, taking the data from the `lineItems`, `billingAddress`, `countryCode`, `dateOfBirth`, `shopperEmail`, `shopperLocale`,`shopperName`, `accountInfo`, `additionalData → enhancedSchemeData`fields in `createSessionRequest/makePaymentRequest`.

-If the field does not exist in `createSessionRequest`, then module automatically populates `lineItems` from the CommerceTools cart.
+If any of these fields are missing in the `createSessionRequest/makePaymentRequest`, the module will automatically populate the following:

+- `lineItems`, `billingAddress`, `countryCode`, `shopperEmail`, `shopperLocale`, and `additionalData → enhancedSchemeData` fields from the CommerceTools cart

+- `dateOfBirth`, `shopperName`, and `accountInfo` fields from the CommerceTools customer, if the cart is created by the customer

+The `additionalData → enhancedSchemeData` fields are automatically populated only when the payment is made by credit card.

+**For the extension to add data from the cart to the `createSessionRequest`, it is necessary to have the [CommerceTools payment assigned to the cart](#step-2-creating-a-commercetools-payment) before adding custom fields.**

-Extension module does not rely on the deprecated `addCommercetoolsLineItems` flag from the `createSessionRequest`.
+Extension module does not rely on the deprecated `addCommercetoolsLineItems` flag from the `createSessionRequest/makePaymentRequest`.

-By default, the extension module will populate `lineItems` for you but in case you want to define your own values include `lineItems` in your `createSessionRequest`.
+By default, the extension module populates these fields for you.
+However, if you wish to define your own values, include these fields in your `createSessionRequest/makePaymentRequest`.

-Here's an example of the `createSessionRequest` **WITHOUT** `lineItems`.
+Here's an example of the `createSessionRequest` **WITHOUT** `lineItems`, but **WITH** `shopperLocale`, `countryCode`, `shopperEmail`, `shopperName`, `billingAddress`.

 ```json
 {